 Portable restrooms are an integral part of many events, but for many events held during the blistering heat of a Southern California summer, porta potties are often seen in an unfavorable light.
 This is because porta-potties are often simple boxes that, while adequately ventilated, can get hot when left in direct sunlight, making them extremely uncomfortable to use.
 To make things worse, a porta-potty that’s not properly cared for and left in the heat will usually start to develop a strong odor that makes the bathroom experience a highly unpleasant one.
 As a result, many people either begrudgingly use them or avoid them completely.

-However, with a little bit of careful additional planning, you can make sure your porta-potties are kept cool and comfortable—something which your event attendees will thank you for.
+However, with a little bit of careful additional planning, you can make sure your porta-potties are kept cool and comfortable—something which your event attendees, whether at a wedding or a construction site, will thank you for.
 Here are a tips you can follow to keep the temperature of your portable toilets down and make them more comfortable.

 Placement is Key